istio/istio/getyourguide/README.md

 3. In some cases, Envoy of ingress gateways doesn't startup as Listeners are not pushed by Pilot.
 The root cause lies somewhere in `SetServiceInstances` function.
 We were not able to tell exactly in which conditions and a hack was introduced to return an error on the first request from Envoy, forcing a re-discovery of listeners.
 We expect this is fixed in newer versions of Istio.
 See the [Post Mortem](https://docs.google.com/document/d/1x-QcBpl0tGv8IgRwOxstLA6M5hUcGBB0VZsbje8aslM/edit#) for more details.
 4. Create separate connectionManager for different filter chains [upstream patch](https://github.com/istio/istio/pull/13955)

+5. Increase the per connection buffer size limit on gateways listeners from the default of 1MB to 96MB.
+On EKS we do not need this as we can use async on_response calls to ingress-sidecar.

 ```shell
 docker build -t 130607246975.dkr.ecr.eu-central-1.amazonaws.com/sre/istio-pilot:1.1.8-patched -f getyourguide/pilot.dockerfile .
 docker push 130607246975.dkr.ecr.eu-central-1.amazonaws.com/sre/istio-pilot:1.1.8-patched